 Santa Cruz Breakwater Lighthouse, locally known as Walton Lighthouse, was built in 2001 at the entrance to the Santa Cruz small craft harbor adjacent to Seabright Beach, California.
 The light was named to honor Derek Walton, who was a merchant seaman killed in World War II.
 Walton Lighthouse is about 1.5 miles (2.4 km) east of the Santa Cruz Light.

 The Santa Cruz harbor was built between 1962-1963 on the site of the former Woods Lagoon.
 The original harbor light was a box light structure located on the west jetty that marked the entrance from 1964 to 1996.
-It was replaced by a cylinder from 1996 to 1999, and then a simple pipe structure held the light.
-In 1998, the Santa Cruz community proposed replacing the pipe-mounted light with a more aesthetically pleasing structure.
+It was replaced by a cylinder in 1996, and in 1998 a simple pipe structure held the light.
+The Santa Cruz community proposed replacing the pipe-mounted light with a more aesthetically pleasing structure.
 Fundraising efforts began in earnest, and with a major contribution from Charles Walton of Los Gatos, enough money was raised to begin construction.
-The lighthouse stands 41.5 feet (12.6 m) high above the level of the west jetty, and 59.5 feet (18 m) above sea level.
+The new lighthouse stands 41.5 feet (12.6 m) high above the level of the west jetty, and 59.5 feet (18 m) above sea level.
 The structure weighs 350,000 pounds (158,757 kg) and was built to withstand significant wave energy.